 Q. What is the best bottle to use?

 This a matter of personal preference.
 I have noticed that many families who use our homemade formula recipe report that Dr. Brown’s bottles DO NOT work well with our recipe.
+We are currently testing a variety of bottle/nipples combinations to find “the one” that works best!

 Q. Is there a way to make this homemade formula lactose free?

-No. However, there a several substitutions that can be made to replace the additional lactose in our recipe.
+No. However, there are several substitutions that can be made to replace the additional lactose in our recipe.
 This will drastically reduce the amount of lactose.
 However all milk (human, cow, and goat) has some lactose.

 Q. Should I introduce the homemade formula recipe slowly?